dureuill/sc/README.md

 A raw pointer attempt
 =====================

-OK, so directly storing a reference doesn't work, but what about raw pointers?
-Raw pointers have the advantage that they don't require any of these pesky lifetimes.
-We can store a raw pointer all day without ever declaring a lifetime.
+Since directly storing a reference doesn't work, what about using raw pointers?
+Raw pointers have the advantage that they don't require any of these pesky lifetimes: we can store raw pointers all day without ever declaring a lifetime.

 Let's modify our impl to use raw pointers: